vercel/next.js/README.md

 > Here `url` is the URL shown in the browser.
 If you call `Router.push(url, as)` (or similar), then the value of `url` will be `as`.

-Here's how to property listen to the router event `routeChangeStart`:
+Here's how to properly listen to the router event `routeChangeStart`:

 ```js
 Router.onRouteChangeStart = (url) => {